Periodontal Procedures in Huntersville

-- No need for removal as the microspheres are completely bioresorbed
+- No need for removal - the microspheres are completely bioresorbed

 - Remains active in the pocket for an extended period of time

-Gum grafting treats root exposure resulting from receded gum tissue.
-Tissue is removed from the roof of the mouth or from gum tissue near the tooth and stitched into the area needing gingival repair.
+Gum grafting treats root exposure caused by receded gum tissue.
+Tissue is removed from the roof of the mouth or from gum tissue near the tooth, and stitched into the area needing gingival repair.

-Bone grafting is the replacement or enhancement of bone around teeth.
+Bone grafting replaces, reverses, or enhances the bone around teeth.
 When a tooth is lost, the surrounding bone collapses.
-Bone grafting is performed to reverse bone loss or enhance bone.
-The bone can be taken from parts of the body or from synthetic material.
-Bone grafting allows for proper support of dental implants or prostheses.
+The bone can be taken from other parts of the body or from synthetic material.
+Bone grafting allows proper support of dental implants or prostheses.

 Osseous Surgery (aka Pocket Depth Reduction)

 A pocket depth reduction is a surgical procedure used to smooth and reshape affected bone under the gum tissue.
-This procedure is performed when a pocket around a tooth (or teeth) has not responded to other treatments.
-It creates a shallow pocket making it difficult for bacteria to survive and damage bone, resulting in bone loss and ultimately, tooth loss.
+This procedure is performed when a pocket around a tooth or teeth does not respond to other types of treatment.
+It creates a shallow pocket that makes it difficult for bacteria to survive and damage bone, preventing bone loss and ultimately, tooth loss.

-Bone regeneration is a periodontal surgical procedure that regenerates jaw bone and surrounding tissue.
-This procedure is often performed to protect your existing teeth and the tissues that keep them in place from bacterial plaque.
-The gingival tissue is folded back to remove the disease-causing bacteria.
-Membranes, bone grafts or tissue-stimulating proteins can be used to encourage the body’s natural ability to regenerate bone and tissue.
+Bone regeneration is a periodontal surgical procedure used to regenerate the jawbone and surrounding tissue.
+Often performed to protect your existing teeth and the tissues that keep them in place from bacterial plaque, this procedure involves folding back gingival tissue to remove the disease-causing bacteria.
+Membranes, bone grafts or tissue-stimulating proteins can be used to encourage your body’s natural ability to regenerate bone and tissue.

-Ridge preservation involves placing a regenerative bone grafting material into empty tooth sockets to rebuild bone where an extraction has left an empty, weakened area.
-This process encourages your body’s natural capacity to regenerate bone.
+Ridge preservation involves placing a regenerative bone grafting material into empty tooth sockets.
+The procedure rebuilds bone where an extraction has left an empty, weakened area, encouraging your body’s natural capacity to regenerate bone.